skyglass/spring-rest-testing/README.md

 All these REST services are tested in RouteControllerTest and RoutePathControllerTest classes using REST-Assure Testing Framework and Spring REST test configuration.
 Test Routes, Stations and Route Graphs are created with src/test/resource/data.sql

 REST security is tested in SecurityTests class.
-Test users and their permissions are created with src/test/resource/data.sql
+Test users and their permissions are created in src/test/resource/data.sql